Your guide to buying CIAG services from

 Tracking And Follow-Up Support, Including A Year 11 Leaver Destinations Report.
 Available as a stand alone activity.

 Ongoing intensive follow up and tracking support of Year 11 students.
-Monthly activity during term-time, ongoing intensive support during the summer holiday, attendance at GCSE results day and bespoke graphical destination report.
+Delivery to take place during term time and summer holiday.
+Includes group introductory sessions in term time, ongoing intensive support during the summer holiday, attendance at GCSE results day, follow up and bespoke graphical destination report.

 What else do I need to know?